 At it’s best, that recognition is mutual, and creates a connection, a bond, that cannot be reduced either to utility, or duty, or emotion.

-I am far from convinced a machine could meaningfully participate in such a mutual recognition.
+I am far from convinced no machine could meaningfully participate in such a mutual recognition.
 That one might be programed to fake it really doesn’t help: fake concern is almost worse than callousness.